 The winter trimester at Salisbury School is a time when we take a break from the traditional end of trimester exams and students demonstrate their understanding through project work.
 Well-designed projects combine content mastery, meaningful work, and personal connection.
 They create memorable learning experiences for students that won’t be lost in a backpack or tossed in a recycling bin.
 These long-term learning experiences also help students develop life and workplace skills that employers will look for.
 Most importantly, we know that educating boys means understanding that the male brain, among many of its unique qualities, learns better through symbols, abstractions, diagrams, pictures, and objects moving through space than simply with words.

-This winter’s third form ancient history Greek city-states project was a prime example of this.
+Last winter’s third form ancient history Greek city-states project was a prime example of this.
 The history department at Salisbury School is committed to teaching our third formers foundational skills for learning history.
 We emphasize reading for comprehension and critical thinking, note-taking and outlining, and writing on researched topics.
 Students practiced these important skills by researching three ancient Greek city-states; Corinth, Samos, and Argos.
 Students produced written pieces reflecting their area of specialization within that city-state, becoming “experts” on government, economy and trade, religion, or art and culture.

 What came next moved our boys beyond words and into worlds.
 They used their knowledge to create city-states in Minecraft.
 The created worlds had to reflect the historical realities of the city-states they researched and all creative decisions needed to be achieved collaboratively.